-Montenegro: Accumulated loss to be covered from EPCG’s capital21.
-January 2018. / SEE Energy News
+Montenegro: Accumulated loss to be covered from EPCG’s capital, SEE Energy News

 The General Shareholders’ Meeting of Montenegrin power utility EPCG adopted the financial report for the previous year and decided to cover the accumulated loss of 157 million euros from the company’s capital and premiums.

 According to the decision, 8.6 million euros will be covered from premiums and 148.4 million euros from the company’s capital.
 It was also decided that the unallocated assets of some 51 million euros will be transferred to this year as undistributed profit.